 As teased by the trailer, we are treated to a battle of good versus evil where much is at stake if the latter triumphs.
 The film wades through set piece after set piece of destruction and mayhem caused by dark forces.
 Excellent character development is interspersed between these moments, continuing the trend started in Part 1 that the series lacked for years.
 David Yates has the greatest handle on the characters that the other directors could never quite grasp, exempting perhaps Alfonso Cuaron, but even he couldn’t accomplish what Yates has done in his two-part finale.

-Hallows: Part 2 is indeed dark and Yates’ decision to show Voldemort at his most violent is a wise choice to exemplify the evil that needs to be decimated for the good of the wizarding world.
-Ralph Fiennes plays his role with utmost attention and trumps everything he’s done in the series up until this point.
-He plays menacing convincingly and is able to show Voldemort’s vulnerability with ease as he treks on to complete his mission of killing the Boy Who Lived.
+Deathly Hallows: Part 2 is indeed dark and Yates’ decision to show Voldemort at his most violent is a wise choice to exemplify the evil that needs to be decimated for the good of the wizarding world.
+Ralph Fiennes plays his role with the utmost attention and trumps everything he’s done in the series up until this point.
+He plays menacing convincingly and can show Voldemort’s vulnerability with ease as he treks on to complete his mission of killing the Boy Who Lived.